James(7) was the eighth child of William(6) HOPKIRK and Jane REDPATH.

 From the 1900 Census we find James HOPKIRK is in Seattle, Washington, Seattle Ward 4, District 96.
 Living at 800 5th Ave, at the corner of Columbia Street.
 James is listed as age 50, born in Sept 1849, number of years married is 9, born in Iowa, parents both born in Scotland.
 He is a contractor/builder.
 His Wife is Florence R HOPKIRK, age 43, born in June 1856, married 9 years.
 Born in Pennsylvania and both her parents were born in Pennsylvania.

-Also in a 1900 Seattle Washington city directory we find James H. Hopkirk, Supt construction, his residence is "The Ranier" and Mrs. Florence Hopkirk, milliner, residence "The Ranier" This is probably the the exclusive "Ranier Club" which in 1900 was located at the current location of the Arctic Building, a nine-story building in Seattle, Washington located at the Northeast corner of Third Avenue and Cherry Street.
+Also in a 1900 Seattle Washington city directory we find James H. Hopkirk, Supt construction, his residence is "The Ranier" and Mrs. Florence Hopkirk, milliner, residence "The Ranier" This is probably the very exclusive "Ranier Club" which in 1900 was located at the current location of the Arctic Building, a nine-story building in Seattle, Washington located at the Northeast corner of Third Avenue and Cherry Street.

 From the 1901 Seattle City Directory we find James H Hopkirk living at "The Rainer" and he is a "Superintendent Construction" There is no mention of Florence.